-- Depending on the type of session you could offer fruit platters, fresh fruit skewers or fruit salad fresh or tinned in its own juice - Create interest and variety by including fruits or vegetables people may not have tried before. - In virtual sessions encourage fruit or vegetables as a healthier snack choice.
+- Depending on the type of session you could offer fruit platters, fresh fruit skewers or fruit salad fresh or tinned in its own juice. - Create interest and variety by including seasonal and local fruits or vegetables or those people may not have tried before. - In virtual sessions encourage fruit or vegetables as a healthier snack option.